Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 * Can IP Forward - If enabled, the VM instance can forward packets like a network device, e.g. NAT, router or firewall.
 Otherwise Google will block through packets due to strict source/destination checking.
 * Preemptible - If enabled, the VM will be a discount-priced instance that may be arbitrarily deleted by GCP prematurely, or with 24 hours maximum.
 * Tags - Network Tags associate Vms with firewall rules and routes with the same tag or tags.
-To enter multiple values seprate each with a new line.
+To enter multiple values separate each with a new line.
 * Labels - The `key=value` labels to assign to the new VM.
-To enter multiple values seprate each with a new line.
+To enter multiple values separate each with a new line.
 * Wait For Operation End - as described above in plugin settings

 ## Method: VM Action